 Youth Confidence in Learning and the Future is a youth engagement and research initiative that involves students as partners in school and in community change.
-This study examines how young people's confidence in their learning affects their aspirations, their confidence in the future and their belief that they can act on the world to have a positive impact.
-This initiative is influenced by a report to UNESCO of the International Commission on Education for the Twenty-first Century called "Learning: The Treasure Within".
+This study examines how young people's confidence in their learning affects their aspirations, their assurance in the future and their belief that they can act on the world to have a positive impact.
+This initiative is influenced by a report to United Nations Educational, Scientific and Cultural Organization of the International Commission on Education for the Twenty-first Century called "Learning: The Treasure Within."
 The Commission proposed the Four Pillars of Education as the foundations of learning throughout life:

-To know; To do; To live together; and To be.
+- To know

+- To do

+- To live together

+- To be